arnold-iakab/universal-mern/README.md

 # universal-mern

 ## Description
-Feeling overwhelemed by other complex boilerplates and desiring to understand how things work, I combined various implementations and created a personal boilerplate for a Universal React application based on the MERN ( MongoDB, Express, React, Node ) stack.
+Feeling overwhelmed by other complex boilerplates and desiring to understand how things work, I combined various implementations and created a personal boilerplate for a Universal React application based on the MERN ( MongoDB, Express, React, Node ) stack.
-The project also integrates Redux, Saga and JWT (Json Web Token ) authentication and has hot-reload functionality.
+The project also integrates Redux, Redux-Saga and JWT (Json Web Token ) authentication and has hot-reload functionality.

 ## Prerequisites
 * Node.js